This is the final instalment in the Diary of a Disabled Feminist mini-series. You can find the previous two instalments here and here.

 I tend to talk about equality rather than feminism, & this can often lead to some ridicule, the most popular joke being that equality & feminism are the same, & so it’s like asking for H₂0 instead of water.
 However, I would contend that equality & feminism are two different things; equality doesn’t just include gender equality, but also tackles racism, ableism, homophobia, transphobia, & general xenophobia.
 The issues faced by one group should not over-power the others & given that power truly lies in numbers, if these marginalised groups could set aside their differences to try & work together, true social change could be achieved.
 Therefore, while I identify as feminist, my efforts cannot lie within the bounds of just feminism.

 I am disabled.
 I am queer.
-I am a woman.
 I have no hidden agenda; I proclaim it loud & clear.
 I am a feminist who wants equality.